BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_4_Accessing_Bitcoind_with_Python.md

 new_address = rpc_client.getnewaddress("Learning-Bitcoin-from-the-Command-Line")
 new_change_address = rpc_client.getrawchangeaddress()
 ```
-In this example, we give the `getnewaddress` command an argument: the `Learning-Bitcoin-from-the-Command-Line` label.
+In this example, you give the `getnewaddress` command an argument: the `Learning-Bitcoin-from-the-Command-Line` label.

 ## Sending a Transaction